lastingParadox/ff-site/archive-to-markdown/md/ff2/8-siren-squoatlings.md

 _Seth taps his foot impatiently._

-> Lucian hurry up and come in soon. you're pulling us a little towards the asteroid fields behind the sirens.
+> Lucian hurry up and come in soon.
+You're pulling us a little towards the asteroid fields behind the sirens.

 **Arky** _(05-Jul-18 06:07 PM)_

-> If your really my sister, then whats the name of your favorite bear i got you?
+> If you're really my sister, then whats the name of your favorite bear I got you?

 **Bagelwrecker** _(05-Jul-18 06:08 PM)_

 _`Siren`: The siren pauses and thinks, clearly not knowing the answer._

-> `Siren`: "Lucy."
+> `Siren`: Lucy.

 **Zander** _(05-Jul-18 06:08 PM)_

-> `News Reporter`: "There have also been multiple reports of people fusing all throughout the galaxy.
+> `News Reporter`: There have also been multiple reports of people fusing all throughout the galaxy.
 It is unknown how or why this occurs.
 The changes are currently irreversible and the conglomerations believe they are a new person entirely.

 **Arky** _(05-Jul-18 06:08 PM)_